2023 Flights

 Exhibition created by Henry Whittington, Archive Assistant, 2021

-The Auster A.O.P.
-6 had been the standard Air Observation Post aircraft of the British Army postwar, with the usual pattern of the Squadrons being constitutedย within the RAF โ€“ and manned by RAF servicing personnel โ€“ but having Army pilots.ย VF571 was an A.O.P.
-6, which saw service with 662 Squadron (3rd Regiment, Army Air Corps)ย and 651 Squadron (5th Regiment, AAC).
-651 had originally been 651 AOP Sqn, and was based at Debden, Essex,ย then with 3rd Division, Army Aviation HQ at AAC Middle Wallop, Hampshire.
+AUSTER AOP 6 - Fly in this Korean war veteran.
+Great Gift Idea!
+T6 Harvard Ltd Fly a Warbird Fly a Vintage plane Fly a Classic Wings Aeroplane Vintage Taylorcraft Auster WW2 Planes The Auster A.O.P.
+6 had been the standard Air Observation Post aircraft of the British Army postwar, with the usual pattern of the Squadrons being constituted within the RAF โ€“ and manned by RAF servicing personnel โ€“ but having Army pilots.ย VF571 was an A.O.P.
+6, which saw service with 662 Squadron (3rd Regiment, Army Air Corps) and 651 Squadron (5th Regiment, AAC).
+651 was originally 651 AOP Sqn and was based at Debden, Essex, then with 3rd Division, Army Aviation HQ at AAC Middle Wallop, Hampshire.

-A number of these aircraft were acquired by Auster and reworked into two basic types, the Auster 6A Tugmaster โ€“ a glider tug and utility type, and the Auster 6B โ€“ designed as a luxury three-seater.
+AUSTER AOP 6 - Fly in this Korean war veteran.
+Great Gift Idea!
+T6 Harvard Ltd Fly a Warbird Fly a Vintage plane Fly a Classic Wings Aeroplane Vintage Taylorcraft Auster WW2 Planes The A.O.P.
+6 (and its trainer versions, the T.7 and T.10) was a very successful type, seeing service with the RCAF, Belgian Air Force, Royal Hong Kong Auxiliary Air Force, South African Air Force, and the Arab Legion Air Force.
+The advent of the Auster A.O.P.
+9 in 1955 meant that the A.O.P.
+6 was surplus, and many were sold off.
+A number of these aircraft were acquired by Auster and reworked into two basic types: the Auster 6A Tugmaster โ€“ a glider tug and utility type, and the Auster 6B โ€“ designed as a luxury three-seater.
 After the Beagle merger, the Auster 6B became known as the Beagle A.61 Terrier 1.
 A batch of 18 of these had been produced, with the first conversion flying from Rearsby on 13th April 1961.

-They were followed byย the modified Terrier 2 (45 built), but it was too little, too late, and the Auster’s name faded from view.
+AUSTER AOP 6 - Fly in this Korean war veteran.
+Great Gift Idea!
+T6 Harvard Ltd Fly a Warbird Fly a Vintage plane Fly a Classic Wings Aeroplane Vintage Taylorcraft Auster WW2 Planes They were followed by the modified Terrier 2 (45 built), but it was too little, too late, and the Auster’s name faded from view.
 Sadly, the whole Beagle enterprise followed in 1969, and the British production of light aircraft (De Havilland had ceased making light โ€˜planes after the Chipmunk) virtually ceased.

 Owner History: